CodeupClassroom/jalopy/README.md

 # Jalopy

-Jalopy is a toy SPA framework for Codeup Webdev v3 students.
+Jalopy is a tiny (toy) SPA framework for Codeup Webdev v3 students.